Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Related Work

 \subsection{Datasets}

-We use the following datasets for our experiments which cover a variety of real-world settings, \eg, indoor/outdoor, texture/textureless, global/rolling shutters.
+The following datasets are used for our experiments which cover a variety of real-world settings, \eg, indoor/outdoor, texture/textureless, global/rolling shutters.

-\textbf{The TUM Mono VO Dataset}~\cite{tummono} contains 50 sequences captured by using a global shutter camera with two different lenses.
+\textbf{The TUM Mono VO Dataset}~\cite{tummono} contains 50 sequences captured by a global shutter camera with two different lenses.
 Camera response function, dense attenuation factors and exposure time of each image are provided for photometric calibration.

 \textbf{The EuRoC MAC Dataset}~\cite{eurocmav} contains 11 sequences recorded by global shutter cameras mounted on a drone.
-It covers three different indoor environments.
 Some of the sequences are quite challenging as they have extremely unstable motion and strong brightness change.

-\textbf{The ICL-NUIM Dataset}~\cite{iclnuim} has been extended by Kerl \etal~\cite{kerldataset} to provide both simulated rolling shutter and global shutter sequences of the same indoor environment, which we use to compare the performance differences of the selected VO methods on images with rolling/global shutters.
+\textbf{The ICL-NUIM Dataset}~\cite{iclnuim} has been extended by Kerl \etal~\cite{kerldataset} to provide both simulated rolling shutter and global shutter sequences of the same indoor environment.
+We use it for our experiments related the rolling shutter effect.

-\textbf{The Cityscapes Dataset}~\cite{cityscapes} provides a long street view sequence captured by industrial rolling shutter cameras in Frankfurt.
-We use it to evaluate how the selected methods work against realistic rolling shutter effect.
+\textbf{The Cityscapes Dataset}~\cite{cityscapes} provides a long street view sequence captured by industrial rolling shutter cameras, which is used to evaluate how the selected methods work against realistic rolling shutter effect.